moov-io/ach/README.md

 </details>

-In the cloud shell you should be prompted with
+In the cloud shell you should be prompted with:
 ```
 Choose a project to deploy this application:
 ```

-Using the arrow keys select
+Using the arrow keys select:
 ```
 moov-ach-demo
 ```